In this tutorial, we will show you how to convert a string into a float or decimal using PHP.

-This is a short PHP tutorial on how to convert a string into a float or decimal variable.
-This can be important in cases where a PHP function expects a double variable.
+This can be very important in cases where a PHP function expects a double variable.

 Take the following error as an example: